Grants and funding

 Kangaroo Island Grassroots Grants

 The KI Grassroots Grants program supports Kangaroo Island individuals, volunteers, community groups and not-for-profit organisations, to undertake local landscape management projects on the island.
-The type of activities that can be funded through the KI Grassroots Grants include:

 Funding for the KI Grassroots Grants comes from the regional Landscape Levy and the Government of South Australia annual allocation for the Kangaroo Island Landscape Board.